bright/new-www/content/blog/10-point-of-sale-trends-for-2025.md

 ## Personalized coupon marketing based on POS system data

-By leveraging POS data linked to loyalty programs, businesses can offer truly customized receipts.
+By leveraging POS data linked to loyalty programs, **businesses can offer truly customized receipts**.
 These programs, which often connect a customer’s shopping history to their phone number or account, allow for personalized offers tailored to the customer’s preferences.
-For example, using POS data analytics, you can present targeted discounts on items a customer is likely to purchase at the optimal time.
+For example, **using POS data analytics, you can present targeted discounts on items a customer is likely to purchase at the optimal time**.

 The key lies in delivering the right message at the right time.
-Similarly, loyalty apps can go beyond offering general discounts to present personalized deals that resonate with individual shoppers, thereby enhancing engagement and driving repeat purchases.
+Similarly, **loyalty apps can go beyond offering general discounts** to present personalized deals that resonate with individual shoppers, thereby enhancing engagement and driving repeat purchases.

 ## Scan & go with your device